DaveVoorhis/Rel/_Deployment/README.txt

    RelExamples_3.xxx.zip

-4. (Optional) If you wish to run a standalone Rel DBMS server, download the following and extract it to a suitable directory on your host machine:
+4. (Optional) Rel is a self-contained, complete, desktop database management system with a user-friendly graphical user interface.
+You can optionally also run a standalone, "headless" Rel DBMS server that can be accessed from the Rel desktop database management system and/or from software you write.
+If you wish to use the standalone Rel DBMS -- which is not needed to use Rel -- download the following and extract it to a suitable directory on your host machine:

    Rel3.xxx.DBMS.tar.gz

+   It requires a Java 8 runtime.

 == If you are upgrading from a previous version of Rel, please == == see IMPORTANT INSTRUCTIONS FOR UPGRADING, below. ==